WHO considers declaring monkeypox a global health emergency

 Many scientists doubt any such declaration would help to curb the epidemic, since the developed countries recording the most recent cases are already moving quickly to shut it down.

 Last week, WHO Director-General Tedros Adhanom Ghebreyesus described the recent monkeypox epidemic identified in more than 40 countries, mostly in Europe, as “unusual and concerning.”
-Monkeypox has sickened people for decades in central and west Africa, where one version of the disease kills up to 10% of people.
-In the epidemic beyond Africa so far, no deaths have been reported.
+Monkeypox has sickened people for decades in central and west Africa, where one version of the disease kills up to 10% of people infected.
+The version of the disease seen in Europe and elsewhere usually has a fatality rate of less than 1% and no deaths beyond Africa have so far been reported.

 “If WHO was really worried about monkeypox spread, they could have convened their emergency committee years ago when it reemerged in Nigeria in 2017 and no one knew why we suddenly had hundreds of cases,” said Oyewale Tomori, a Nigerian virologist who sits on several WHO advisory groups.
 “It is a bit curious that WHO only called their experts when the disease showed up in white countries,” he said.

 Until last month, monkeypox had not caused sizeable outbreaks beyond Africa.
-Scientists haven’t found any major genetic changes in the virus and a leading adviser to WHO said last month the surge of cases in Europe was likely tied to sexual activity among gay and bisexual men at two raves in Spain and Belgium.
+Scientists haven’t found any mutations in the virus that suggest it’s more transmissible, and a leading adviser to the WHO said last month the surge of cases in Europe was likely tied to sexual activity among gay and bisexual men at two raves in Spain and Belgium.

 To date, the U.S. Centers for Disease Control and Prevention has confirmed more than 3,300 cases of monkeypox in 42 countries where the virus hasn’t been typically seen.
 More than 80% of cases are in Europe.
 Meanwhile, Africa has already seen more than 1,400 cases this year, including 62 deaths.